World Bank's Kim abruptly resigns to join infrastructure firm

 David Malpass, the Treasury's undersecretary for international affairs, has questioned the need for additional resources for the World Bank and other international financial institutions, arguing instead that the lenders should focus more of their resources on poorer countries and lend less to middle-income countries such as China.

-Nonetheless, the Treasury backed a $13 billion capital increase for the World Bank last year, which imposed some lending and management reforms, including some caps to the rate of salary increases.
+Nonetheless, the Treasury backed a $13 billion (10 billion pounds) capital increase for the World Bank last year, which imposed some lending and management reforms, including some caps to the rate of salary increases.

 (Reporting by David Lawder; Editing by Susan Thomas and Marguerita Choy)